eslamfayad/terasic-de10-nano-kit/code-samples/fast-fourier-transform/fft-readme.md

 1. Display the README file in one terminal (e.g. cat readme_sandbox.txt)
 1. Copy the example scripts from this terminal and paste into the second terminal as you progress through the tutorial.

-### VNC client, Synergy soft KVM, or direct connection to keybord, monitor & mouse
+### Linux Desktop

-If you are accessing the board in any of the ways described above:
+If you are accessing the board's Linux desktop, we recommend the following:

 1. Open the README file with gedit.
 1. Open a terminal window and navigate to the example directory.